gaga1227/com.fraynework.marist/data/README.txt

-The contents in this folder are samples and for local development purposes only.
+- The json contents in this folder are sample references and for local development purposes only.
+- 'pages' folder contains all local pages data